-The idea for The Man Registry came to Jimmy Horner in 2007 while he was sitting on a plane.
-He was attending a friend’s wedding that weekend and was having trouble finding the right gift to purchase from the couple’s wedding registry.
+The idea for The Man Registry came to Jimmy Horner in 2007.
+A friend’s wedding was approaching, and he was having trouble finding the right gift to purchase from the couple’s wedding registry.
 He just couldn’t get excited about monogrammed bath towels, flatware sets or fitted bed sheets.
 While these are appropriate wedding gifts, it didn’t feel right giving them as a gift to one of his best guy friends.
 This is where the idea hit him: there should be a website where grooms can register for fun and useful gifts that their friends would be excited to give.
 Gifts like barbecue grills, barware, tools, outdoors gear and even man cave supplies.

 Jimmy shared the idea with his brother Bob Horner and brother-in-law Chris Easter and the wheels were in motion.
 The three of them launched The Man Registry on March 15, 2008.
 In addition to the wedding registry, the guys had also determined that the wedding industry as a whole wasn’t paying enough attention to grooms.
 Because of this, they also created a blog full of how-to articles, checklists and guides designed to successfully guide men through every step of the engagement, wedding planning and honeymoon processes.